tgpethan/Llanfair/README.md

 Make sure this is ran using Java 7 (see [this issue](https://github.com/tgpethan/Llanfair/issues/1))

+I'm mainly working on this as I run under Linux.
+LiveSplit One is not enough, I need global keybinds (haven't checked in a while so feel free to prove me wrong) and there isn't really many other solutions.

 ---

 [From the homepage](http://jenmaarai.com/llanfair/en/):

 > Llanfair is a free software that helps speedrunners keep track of their run.
 Released in August 2012, its capacity for customization and its portability allowed it to garner some recognition in the scene.
-Developed in Java, Llanfair can run on Windows, MacOS, or Unix.
+Developed in Java, Llanfair can run on Windows, MacOS, or nix* systems.

 The original author Xavier "Xunkar" Sencert was kind enough to release the sources (see [here](https://twitter.com/Xunkar/status/671042537134624768) and [here](https://twitter.com/Xunkar/status/671099823563632641))